 Lambda quotas

-New Amazon accounts have reduced concurrency and memory quotas.
+New Amazon Web Services accounts have reduced concurrency and memory quotas.
 Amazon raises these quotas automatically based on your usage.
-You can also request a quota increase.

 Compute and storage

 Lambda sets quotas for the amount of compute and storage resources that you can use to run and store functions.
-The following quotas apply per Amazon Region and can be increased.
+Quotas for concurrent executions and storage apply per Amazon Web Services Region.
+Elastic network interface (ENI) quotas apply per virtual private cloud (VPC), regardless of Region.
+The following quotas can be increased from their default values.
 For more information, see Requesting a quota increase in the Service Quotas User Guide.

 Resource | Default quota | Can be increased up to |